 The primary goal of CFP is to advance the careers and influence of community and proximate leaders who can drive missions forward with values at the center.
 We are committed to advancing diverse leaders, including those who identify as Black, Indigenous, people of color (BIPOC) and women, into leadership roles and encourage prospective students of all backgrounds who are focused on justice to apply.
 Social change requires all of us.
 Meet our current CFP class here!

 Amplifying All Voices

-The focus of CFP is to support rising social impact leaders across fields including activists, artists and community organizers to bring their skills into organizational leadership roles.
-While we emphasize advancing BIPOC leaders and typically 80-90% of Fellows identify as BIPOC, we encourage all early-career leaders to apply.Meet our Current CFP Class
+The focus of CFP is to support rising social impact leaders across fields including activists, artists, and community organizers to bring their skills into organizational leadership roles.
+While we emphasize advancing BIPOC leaders and typically 80-90% of Fellows identify as BIPOC, we encourage all early-career leaders to apply.Sign up for an Information Session